Ever wanted to hike an active volcano?

 I saw lava rock for the first time, witnessed actual steam coming out of the mountainside and in the distance saw Mt Agung puffing a few tendrils of smoke that would eventually lead to its eruption only two days later.

-While hikes to Mt Batur were closed at the end of last year, it’s neighbouring volcano has settled down and the trail is back open.
+While the Mount Batur hike was closed at the end of last year, it’s neighbouring volcano has settled down and the trail is back open.

-From hiking it solo to what you need to bring, here’s everything you need to know about hiking Mt Batur!
+From hiking in Bali solo to what you need to bring, here’s everything you need to know about hiking Mt Batur!

 How to Hike Mt Batur Without a Guide